Highlyhotgames/fast_txtgen/README.md

 # Installation Script for LLaMa 4bit 128g on WSL

-This is a tutorial on how to install LLaMa on your Windows machine using WSL (Windows Subsystem for Linux).
+This is an installation script for LLaMa on your Windows machine using WSL (Windows Subsystem for Linux).
 Although with some tweaks you may get this to work properly on another hardware or on multi-GPU setups, this tutorial is specifically designed to work with Nvidia graphics cards - and I only cover a Single-GPU configuration.
 I'll be using my RTX2060 with 6GB to load Llama model 7B with 4-bit quantization,